 4. Best Budget: Rapala Fisherman’s Multi-Tool

-Among the premium multi-tools on our list, this is the most affordable option you can find on the market.
-Unlike some of the other multi-tools out there that are multi-purpose, the Rapala Fisherman’s Multi-Tool is specifically designed for fishing outings.
+Among the premium multi-tools on our list, this one by Rapala is the most affordable option you can find.
+Unlike some of the other multi-tools on our list, the Rapala Fisherman’s Multi-Tool is specifically designed to accomplish a few things to help you on fishing outings.

 5. Best for Experienced Anglers: Leatherman Wave Plus (Black)

 This is an upgrade to the original Leatherman Wave model.
-The multi-tool comes with 18 tools that you’ll find very useful during your fly fishing expedition.
+The Leatherman Wave Plus adds replaceable wire cutter blades, and is smaller, and lighter.
+This ideal fly fishing multi-tool comes with 18 tools that you’ll find very useful during your fly fishing expedition.
 Four of the 18 are outside tools.
 There is a stylistic combination of metal file, flat-blade knife, saw, and serrated knife.

 - Made in the USA

 - Replaceable Wire Cutters

 - Serrated knives, files, screwdrivers, wire stripper, scissors, bottle openers, and more